 Made of dates, raisins, almonds, figs, and a little desiccated coconut, dry fruit ladoo is both delicious and healthy!
 With dates and figs bringing in the sweetness, coconut bringing in the texture, and nuts bringing in the crunch factor, there’s everything in this ladoo to please the sweet tooth!

 Roasted almonds (or any other nuts that you prefer), chopped raisins and fig, powdered cardamom seeds and desiccated coconut, grind all of these coarsely!
 Make small balls out of the course mixture, and dry fruit and nut ladoo is ready for serving!
-You can store these laddus in an insulated casserole or an airtight container to keep them fresh for the next few days.
+You can store these laddus in an insulated casserole or an airtight containers to keep them fresh for the next few days.

 2. Dates Kheer